 and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort

 If DuoTrav Eye Drops are accidentally swallowed, or if you use too many drops, you

 may feel light-headed or dizzy, you may faint, have a very slow pulse rate, or have

 wheezing or difficulty breathing.
 Other effects include nausea, abdominal pain, fatigue,

 Things you must do

-Tell all doctors and pharmacists who are treating you that DuoTrav Eye Drops are being
+Tell all doctors and pharmacists who are treating you are using DuoTrav Eye Drops.

 Tell your doctor if, for any reason, you have not used DuoTrav Eye Drops exactly as